Posted on

 THC – Grown in the U.S.A.

-THC.com is still active and I encourage you to visit the website and show your support for this classic counterculture company.
-You can even receive free stickers!
+I’m pleased to share that THC.com is still active and I encourage you to visit the website and show your support for and follow the happenings of this legendary counterculture company.

 – CPX